Generalized Aubry-Andr\'{e}-Harper model with power-law quasiperiodic potentials: Results

-Recent studies have revealed that long-range AAH system can host high-IPR states that characterize the transition from delocalized to localized regimes \cite{roy2021fraction}.
-The corresponding irrational numbers are shown to satisfy a universal relation governed by a nontrivial rule that determines the locations of all high-IPR states.
-We argue that high-IPR states can appear in the generalized AAH model for all values of $p$, as illustrated in Fig.\ref{IPRfig}.
-Moreover, we identify a simple universal relation,
+Recent studies have demonstrated that the $p=1$ AAH model can host high-IPR states, which occur at the positions of spectral gaps \cite{roy2019study,roy2021fraction}.
+The corresponding irrational numbers are shown to satisfy a universal relation governed by a nontrivial rule that determines the locations of all high-IPR states \cite{roy2019study,roy2021fraction}.
+It is known that for a rational $\beta = q_r/q_s$, the positions of the energy gap satisfy the Diophantine relation \cite{thouless1982quantized,kohmoto1987critical,kohmoto1992diophantine}, now known as Thouless-Kohmoto-Nightingale-den Nijs (TKNN) equation, given by $x=n_s q_s + n_r q_r$, where $n_s$ and $n_r$ are integers.
+For an irrational $\beta$ (such as the golden, silver, or bronze ratio), the spectrum forms a Cantor set \cite{kohmoto1987critical,kohmoto1992diophantine,Sarkar2023Tuning}, however the gap positions remain located at $x/q_s = n_s + n_r \beta$ \cite{lang2012edge}.
+We argue that high-IPR states can emerge at gap positions in the generalized AAH model for all values of $p$ and irrational $\beta$, as illustrated in Fig.\ref{IPRfig} and Appendix~\ref{AppNA} and \ref{AppA}, and that their positions (modulo one) obey the same simple universal relation